 Buerger’s Disease (Thromboangitis Obliterans)

-Buerger’s disease, also known as thromboangitis obliterans, is a type of vasculitis in which there is acute inflammation, and clotting of the arteries and veins of the feet and hands.
+Buerger’s disease, also known as thromboangitis obliterans, is a type of vasculitis in which there is acute inflammation, in addition to clotting of the arteries and veins of the feet and hands.
 Inflammation and clotting problems can lead to:

 - Blockages of the arteries in the lower extremities (arms and legs)